 - Eliminate or radically reduce processed foods, grains, and processed sugars from your diet.
 Avoiding grains and processed sugars will lower your insulin and leptin levels and decrease insulin and leptin resistance, which is one of the most important reasons why inflammatory prostaglandins are produced.
 That is why stopping sugar and sweets is so important to controlling your pain and other types of chronic illnesses.

 - Start taking high-quality, animal-based omega-3 fat.
 My personal favorite is krill oil.
 Omega-3 fats are precursors to mediators of inflammation called prostaglandins.
 (In fact, that is how anti-inflammatory painkillers work, they manipulate prostaglandins.)

-- Optimize your production of vitamin D by getting regular, appropriate sun or safe tanning bed exposure, which will work through a variety of different mechanisms to reduce your pain.
+- Optimize your production of vitamin D by getting regular, appropriate sunshine or taking a vitamin D3 supplement, which will work through a variety of different mechanisms to reduce your pain.

 - Emotional Freedom Technique (EFT) is a drug-free approach for pain management of all kinds.
 EFT borrows from the principles of acupuncture, in that it helps you balance out your subtle energy system.
 It helps resolve underlying, often subconscious, negative emotions that may be exacerbating your physical pain.
 By stimulating (tapping) well-established acupuncture points with your fingertips, you rebalance your energy system, which tends to dissipate pain.

 - Astaxanthin is one of the most effective fat-soluble antioxidants known.
 It has very potent anti-inflammatory properties and in many cases works far more effectively than anti-inflammatory drugs.
 Higher doses are typically required and one may need 8 mg or more per day to achieve this benefit.